Everything PR News

 Niche Specialization Beats Generalists

 In 2026, generalist PR firms are a liability for tech startups.
-If you are an AI, fintech, or cybersecurity company, you need a firm with deep media relationships and a fundamental understanding of your industry.
-A niche agency knows which reporters cover your specific space, what narratives are gaining traction, and how to position your company in a crowded market.
+AI, fintech, and cybersecurity companies need a firm with deep media relationships and a fundamental understanding of their industry.
+A niche agency knows which reporters cover the space, what narratives are gaining traction, and how to position in a crowded market.

 The Funding Moment Is the Highest-Leverage Media Event